yak-zuk-zop/enoise/README.md

 - interactive fundamental patterns
 - interactive deferred patterns
 - oneway patterns
+- modifiers psk0-3

-The fallback madifier and psk pattern are waiting to be implemented.
+The fallback madifier is waiting to be implemented.

-Interactive handshake
+Handshakes
 ---------------------

 When using `enoise` to do an interactive handshake, `enoise` will only take care of message composition/decomposition and encryption/decryption - i.e. the user has to do the actual sending and receiving.

-An example of the interactive handshake can be seen in the `noise_interactive` test in `test/enoise_handshake_tests.erl`.
+An example of the interactive handshake can be seen in the `test_handshake` test in `test/enoise_handshake_tests.erl`.

 Generic handshake